 Dr. Susan Canney

-Dr. Susan Canney has worked on a variety of nature conservation projects in Africa, Asia and Europe, including living for several years in Niger and Tanzania.
-Dr. Canney has also worked as a research officer at the Green College Centre for Environmental Policy & Understanding (UK).
-In addition to working with WILD, she also collaborates with the Wildlife Conservation Research Unit (WildCRU) based in Oxford.
+Dr. Susan Canney has a variety of experience from working on conservation projects across Africa, Asia and Europe, and as a research officer for the UK Government’s independent adviser on sustainable development at the Green College Centre for Environmental Policy & Understanding.

 Nomba Ganame is the Field Manager for the Mali Elephant Project.
 He is a resident of Douentza, Mali, with professional training and considerable experience in, and strong commitment to, protecting Mali’s fauna and flora, especially the iconic desert elephants, while integrating the needs of local people.
 Ganame describes himself as an “anthropologist of development.”